IRS Form 3911 Instructions

 You’ll need to complete this tax return information so the IRS knows exactly what to look for.
 This includes:

-- Type of return (check individual or business)
+- Type of return: Check individual or business

-- Tax return form number (IRS Form 1040, IRS Form 1040-SR, IRS Form 1040-NR, etc)
+- Tax return form number: Enter the form number of your income tax return (i.e. IRS Form 1040, IRS Form 1040-SR, IRS Form 1040-NR, etc.)

-- Type of refund requested (check, direct deposit)
+- Type of refund requested: (check, direct deposit)

-- Account type (savings, checking, or other)
+- Bank account type (savings, checking, or other)

 - Bank’s routing number: This is the 9 digit number located on the left hand side of a check